-This paper investigates the dynamic characteristics of the above proposed controlled rocking/energy dissipation system in order to formulate a capacity design procedure that can reliably predict response.
+This paper investigates the dynamic characteristics of the above proposed controlled rocking/energy dissipation system in order to formulate a capacity design procedure that can reliably predict response using simplified methods of analysis.
 Design constraints are established that attempt to satisfy performance objectives.
 Nonlinear time history analyses are used to assess the seismic behavior of the bridges retrofitted per this strategy.